 Last Updated on March 16, 2022 by Nancie

-When you feed birds, you are drawing more birds near to your house and its windows.
-You get a sick feeling in your gut when you hear the thump of a bird hitting glass hard gives me a sick feeling every time because bird window strikes can injure and even kill birds.
-As a responsible bird watcher, you do what you can to reduce bird window strikes.
+Feeding birds can draw birds close to your house and its unfriendly windows.
+The thump of a bird hitting glass hard gives me a sick feeling every time because bird window strikes can injure and even kill birds.
+As a responsible bird watcher, it is important to do what you can to reduce bird window strikes.
 With that in mind, I looked for an inexpensive solution that doesn’t obscure our view through the window.
 What I found was “Zen Wind Curtains” or “Birdsavers”.

 Why Use “Zen Wind Curtains”?

 Most of the time, adult birds are very coordinated and avoid flying into things.
-But the clear hard windows we put all over our buildings can cause them problems.
+But the clear hard glass windows we put all over our buildings can cause them problems.
 Window reflections can appear to be a clear flight route, especially to a panicked bird trying to get away from a predator.

 I’ve tried the fairy clear (to people) window stickers sold for this purpose on some of my windows.
 But to be effective, you can’t just use a couple of them.
 If your window is covered with enough to make a real difference, it would distort the view quite a bit.
 (See the butterfly stickers in the picture at the top.)
 I wasn’t happy with it.
-So now we’re trying a different approach: BirdSavers or “Zen Wind Curtains.”
+So we tried a different approach: BirdSavers or “Zen Wind Curtains.”
 It’s pretty cool.